vvisigoth/hatchery/README.md

 Pipeline for generating AI character files and training datasets by scraping public figures' online presence across Twitter and blogs.

+> ⚠️ **IMPORTANT**: Create a new Twitter account for this tool.
+DO NOT use your main account as it may trigger Twitter's automation detection and result in account restrictions.

 ## Setup

 1. Install dependencies: